 Working from home was still considered a bit taboo and somewhat of a privilege for many people until recently.
 According to this Gartner survey, at least 80% of surveyed company leaders plan to allow employees to continue remote work — at least part-time.
-Research has shown us that employee happiness and productivity seem to be highest when workers are allowed to stay at home rather than commute to an office.
-This trend isn’t likely to disappear anytime soon.

 Whether you’re apartment shopping in a different city or doing your own remote research at home, virtual tours can come in handy.
 These allow possible renters to scope out living spaces with more comfort and convenience than ever.
 But with all the perks that this virtual advantage brings, it can still present some drawbacks compared to the in-person experience.